orbeon/orbeon-forms-doc/form-builder/http-services.md

 ## Testing a service

+### Basics

-The Test button allows you to test the service.
+The "Test" button allows you to test the service.
 Before doing this, you have to set data in the request body for a `POST` or `PUT` request, or you might want to set URL parameters for a `GET` or `DELETE`.
 Form Builder executes the service, and then provides information about the response returned, including:

 - Whether an error occurred (green or red highlight)
 - URL called